-The way most murder mystery dinners usually work is that the host of the party purchases a kit.
-The kit includes a story about a murder that occurs either during the course of the dinner or before the party even begins.
-There are a specific number of characters in the story to match the size of your group, with background information, costume instructions and a package of clues for each one.
+Prior to the party, the host purchases a murder mystery party kit.
+The kit includes a story about a murder, which usually occurs either during the course of the dinner or before the party begins.
+The guests are cast as characters and together (or separately) solve the mystery.
+There are a specific number of characters in the story to match the size of your group, with background information, costume instructions, and a package of clues for each one.
 The more outrageously your guests dress up, the greater the potential for an entertaining evening.

-When you send out your invitations to the party, you will include the character description, costume suggestions and background for the story to your guests.
-Over the course of the evening, everyone will receive additional clues to their own character and the murder which they will need to reveal to the rest of the guests.
+When you send out your invitations to the party, you will include the character description, costume suggestions, and background for the story to your guests.
+Over the course of the evening, everyone will receive additional clues.
+These clues may be about their own character or the murder.
+They will need to reveal the clues to the rest of the guests.
 With some kits, the host knows who the murderer is.
-In others, such as the one we played, no one knows a thing until it is revealed during the dinner.
+In others, no one knows a thing until it is revealed during the party.

-At our party, we received the clues in between each course and spent about fifteen minutes per scene revealing the necessary information to one another with each person attempting to act in character.
-I would estimate that the typical murder mystery could be completed within 2 1/2 hours, although if you linger over cocktails and appetizers or dessert and coffee the night can go on as long as you wish.
+The typical murder mystery could be completed within 2.5 hours, although if you linger over cocktails and appetizers or dessert and coffee the night can go on as long as you wish.

 The Keys to a Successful Murder Mystery

 In order for a dinner party like this to be successful, your guests need to be willing to be "on stage" a bit.
 Anyone who is shy in front of groups might feel that participating is difficult, especially if you're hosting it for a large group.
-I think our comfort with one another may have also assisted the quieter members of the group in feeling relaxed enough to play a part.
+Being comfortable with one another may help the quieter members of the group feel relaxed enough to play a part.

 Planning the Menu and Decorations

-I recommend basing the number of courses for your meal on the number of scenes in your murder mystery.
-You'll have that information when you receive your kit.
-That way the mystery can be played out in between each of your courses as we did, and discussed while you eat each course.
-However, some of these kits are designed for cocktail parties and the guests are expected to walk around and interact throughout the evening.
-You'll need to see what the specific requirements are for your kit when you purchase it.
-If you have a definite idea of how you would like your dinner to run, I recommend asking around to find the mystery that suits your plan.
+Base the number of courses for your meal on the number of scenes in your murder mystery.
+That information will be included in your kit and allows the mystery to be played out in between each of your courses and discussed while you eat.
+Some kits are designed for cocktail parties and the guests are expected to walk around and interact throughout the evening.
+You'll need the specific requirements for your kit when you purchase it.
+If you have a definite idea of how you would like your dinner to run, ask around to find the mystery that suits your plan.